 Between 40 and 55 percent of fatally injured drivers whose blood alcohol concentration (BAC) was tested had BACs of at least .10 percent.
 Eighty percent of this group had BACs of more than .10 percent, well over the legal level of intoxication in most States.
-The average BAC of fatally injured drinking drivers who were tested was greater than .20 percent (NHTSA 1978).

-the many as 25 percent of drivers in buildent accidents had been drinking prior to the accident (NIAAA 1981, p.
+The average BAC of fatally injured drinking drivers who were tested was greater than .20 percent (NHTSA many as 25 percent of drivers in mentional accidents had been drinking prior to the accident (NIAAA 1981, p.
 81).

-Alcohol-related accidents more frequently involve only a single car and drivet than do accidents in general contrata 1978).
+Alcohol-related accidents more frequently involve only a single car and driver than do accidents in general

-cohol cost American society \$1.8 billion a year (Cruze et al. 1981).
+Middor vehicle crashes related to alcohol cost American society \$1.8 billion a year (Cruze et al. 1981).

 Most of alcohol-related accidents occur at night.
-Weekend crashes are somewhat more frequent than weekday crashes (Jones and Joscelyn 1978, p.
+Weekend crashes are somewhat more frequent than week-day crashes (Jones and Joscelyn 1978, p.
 34).